 In general, a learning disability constitutes a condition which affects learning and intelligence across all areas of life, whereas a learning difficulty constitutes a condition which creates an obstacle to a specific form of learning but does not affect the overall IQ of an individual.

-The distinction between disabilities and difficulties continues to be a subject for debate and although they are often interchangeable, it is broadly accepted that there is a difference between Learning Disabilities and Learning Difficulties as follows:
+The distinction between disabilities and differences continues to be a subject for debate and they are often seen as interchangeable, but it is accepted that there is a difference.

 Those with learning difficulties have problems in acquiring knowledge and skills to the normal level expected of those of the same age.

 A learning difficulty affects the learning ability of a person, their capacity to process, retain information and how they communicate.
 They often have problems understanding new or complex information, learning new skills and coping independently.
 There are many different levels of learning difficulties ranging from borderline mild, mild, moderate to severe/profound.